-Admission Requirements: In addition to the admission requirements established for the college, entry into the Associate of Arts and Sciences Degree Program with a major in Education recommends the satisfactory completion of the following high school units or equivalent as a minimum: 4 units of English, 3 units of college preparatory mathematics, 1 unit of laboratory science, and 1 unit of social science.
-Students with deficiencies in reading, writing or math will be required to take developmental studies.
+In addition to the admission requirements established for the college, entry into the Associate of Sciences Degree Program in Science with a Major in Chemistry has no additional requirements.
+Students with deficiencies in reading, writing, or mathematics may be required to take developmental studies.